Photo credit: Herlifeinpixels | Unsplash

-A: Smooth-talking scam artists are taking advantage of Medicare enrollees.
-Remember: Medicare staffers will never ask you for personal information, including your Social Security number, bank account information, or your Medicare identification number.
-They already have all the information from you that they need to serve you.
+A: Medicare and Social Security Administration representatives will never ask you for personal information, such as your Social Security number, bank account information, or your Medicare identification number.
+They already have all the information that they need to serve you.

 In a process that began in 2018 and was to finished by 2019, Medicare mailed new cards to all beneficiaries.
-The new cards have unique identification numbers instead of Social Security numbers, in an effort to improve security.
-CMS and state insurance departments warned consumers to be on the lookout for scammers during this process: You don’t need to pay for the new card, it’s being mailed automatically, and nobody from Medicare needs any additional information from you in order to get your new card to you.
+The cards have unique identification numbers replacing the Social Security numbers on old Medicare cards.
+CMS and state insurance departments warned consumers to be on the lookout for scammers during this process.

-Be suspicious of anyone who visits your home or calls you, asking for your personal information.
+Be suspicious of anyone who visits your home or calls you asking for your information.
 Call 1-800-MEDICARE (1-800-633-4227) to report suspicious phone calls.
 Additionally, Senior Medicare Patrols (SMPs) in each state are staffed by retired professionals and help Medicare beneficiaries prevent, detect and report Medicare fraud.